Ya-dola/SoftOne-Assignment/Misc/Assignment Breakdown.md

 ### Day 3: Details Section and CRUD Operations

 - Expand the student list UI to include a details section.
+- Restructure the UI with flex grids and css.
 - Implement Angular functionality to populate the details section when a student is clicked.
 - Create Angular forms for inserting and updating student information.
 - Implement the CRUD operations (Create, Read, Update, Delete) in both the Angular frontend and the ASP.NET Web API backend.

 ### Day 4: Web API Integration and Database

 - Implement the backend logic in your Web API controller to handle CRUD operations.
 - Connect your Web API to the MS SQL Server database on Azure. ✅
 - Test CRUD operations by sending requests from the Angular frontend and ensuring data is being stored and retrieved correctly.
 (Read ✅)

 ### Day 5: Pagination, Searching, and Sorting

 - Implement pagination functionality for the student list in the Angular frontend.
 - Add a search bar to search for localStudents by any field in the list.
 - Implement sorting functionality for the student list.
 - Test pagination, searching, and sorting to ensure they are working as expected.

-# OLD
+# OLDEST

 ### Day 1: Project Setup and Core Functionality (Prototype)